Hpdvn/Caravelle/README.md

 Caravelle is my self-made Amazon's Alexa or Google Assistant like.

-the goal is to implement an Python program that while manage voice records in a Raspberry.py
+the goal is to implement a Python program that while manage voice records in a Raspberry.py 🍓.

 Stay tuned !